cell-org/c0js.cell.computer/README.md

 ### 2.1.
 Schema

-A token is a JSON file made up of the following attributes:
+A Cell Script is a JSON file made up of the following attributes:

 - `body`:
   - `cid`: the IPFS CID of the metadata that represents this token.
 The `id` and the `encoding` attributes can be deterministically derived from this attribute